 - Undergo a thorough medical evaluation, even if you do not think your injuries are particularly serious.
 Some injuries, like whiplash, may take time to manifest.
 This will provide official documentation of your injuries.

 - Call an attorney as soon as you can.

 If you suffered an injury in a rollover accident or any other type of crash, speak to an attorney as soon as you can.
-Polito & Associates are committed to helping accident victims obtain the compensation to which they are entitled.
+Polito & Harrington are committed to helping accident victims obtain the compensation to which they are entitled.
 We only collect legal fees if we recover a settlement or award.
 To schedule a completely free, no-obligation consultation with a personal injury attorney in New London, Connecticut, call us today at (860) 447-3300 or contact us online.